In this blog post I’ll give you an overview four data input techniques in GIS (ie. four ways to create a GIS map).

 1. (b) Manual digitizing – onscreen heads-up

-- Use the georectified scanned map as a backdrop on your computer screen and then trace the features on the scan with your mouse.
+- On-screen digitize using the georectified map as a backdrop.
+Use the georectified scanned map as a backdrop on your computer screen and then trace the features on the scan with your mouse.
 The features will automatically be in a coordinate system, and so, once attributed, a GIS map.

 - Automatic scanning: